lycan-nt/lycan-nt/README.md

 ## Hi there I'm Felipe D. Santos!
-Web Developer, Programmer(NodeJS, Angular, Java).👋
+Web Developer, Programmer(Java, NodeJS, Python).👋

 ##  💻 About me
     Dedicated and passionate about technology, always looking to learn and qualify to implement better solutions.